st14n/race-control-tv/README.md

 Thanks to [Thiago Andrade](https://github.com/ttandrade) for the icon and visual design work carried forward in the project.

 Thanks to [Leonardo Rossetto](https://github.com/leonardoxh) for his earlier work this fork was built on.

+Thanks to [LoVega1337](https://github.com/LoVega1337) and [Loïc Yhuel](https://github.com/hwti) for their knowledge about the 4K/HDR manifest.